August 21, 2020 A Williamsburg architecture brush-up

 I recently returned my focus to the project of exploring the architecture of Hasidic Williamsburg.
-I hope—if I can get myself to compile the posts—to put together blog posts with the stories of a few more important buildings, like the buildings that are now the Satmar girl’s schools and those that were once the schools for the Bais Yaakov girl’s schools.
+I hope—if I can get myself to compile the posts—to put together blog posts with the stories of a few more important buildings, like the buildings that are now the Satmar girl’s schools that was once the Eastern District High School, and those that were once the schools for the Bais Yaakov girl’s schools.

 For now, I wanted to share a few old building pictures I was excited to find, as I was unable to find them before.
 A friend emailed me the link to this fascinating map of buildings in the 1940s, and I was hooked!
 I just enjoyed looking at all the oldies, but there are also images that I couldn’t find in regular archives: